 Sue: It’s incredible!

-As Ian and Barbara climb down the plug’s chain, Sue notices that Barbara’s trousers are very trendy for 1964, and then all hell breaks loose as Smithers and Forester arrive to scupper their escape plans.
+As Ian and Barbara clamber down the plug’s enormous chain, Sue remarks that Barbara’s trousers are very trendy for 1964.
+And then all hell breaks loose as Smithers and Forester arrive to scupper our heroes’ plans.

 Me: Only Doctor Who could transform something simple like a person emptying a sink into something horrific.